 Individuals who will be traveling to campus from international locations will need to follow CDC guidelines for international travel.
 Resident international students will need to coordinate with the Residence Life Office for any quarantine or isolation requirements.

 The university will reassess the need for weekly testing and face coverings on a regular basis and communicate updates to the community.

 Course delivery descriptions

-The following provides more information on the course delivery types being offered in the spring 2021 semester:
+The following provides more information on the course delivery types being offered:

 - On-Campus Face-to-Face (Lecture Course) is a class that allows students to attend in person in a classroom with a faculty member a minimum of one time a week.
 Classroom occupancy to maintain physical distancing has been established by the university and will be posted for each classroom.

 - Online (Online, WEB) is a class that students attend virtually with all instruction online; instruction is prepared using principles for online learning.
 The instruction may be delivered either synchronously during a scheduled class period or asynchronously allowing students to access it on their own time.

 - Hybrid (Part Lecture/Part Online) combines face-to-face classroom instruction with online activities; part of the instruction is delivered face-to-face in class, and the other part is delivered through online instruction.
 This approach reduces the amount of seat time in a traditional face-to-face course and moves more of the course delivery online.